 It's time to declutter and get organized.
-Whether you've just moved, are preparing to relocate or simply want to say goodbye to that mountain of boxes in the garage, the best way to do it is with a garage sale.
-You get a chance to meet and visit with people in your neighborhood, make a little extra cash and tidy the house.
+Whether you've just moved, are preparing to relocate or simply want to say goodbye to that mountain of boxes in the garage, one of the best ways to do it is with a garage sale.
+You get a chance to meet and visit with people in your neighborhood, make a little extra cash, and tidy the house in the process!

 As soon as the weather warms up and you have consistently nice days, pencil a garage sale date on your calendar.
 The typical days are Friday and Saturday.
 Some communities prefer half days in the morning while others host garage sales from sunrise to sunset.
 If you live in a community with a homeowner's association, review the guidelines for hosting a garage sale for your neighborhood.

 After you've sorted and purged the house of unwanted items, prep and organize your sale.
 Here's a simple checklist of tasks that can be completed the week before the sale.

 - Start advertising.
 Post on your community-focused Facebook pages, in the local newspaper and by putting signs out on the nearest street corners.
 Most communities allow taped or stapled cardboard signs on wood posts.
 Check on the rules in your area.

 - Clean the garage.
 Move the cars out to give the garage a thorough sweeping and use the garden hose to rinse the floor.
 Start collecting folding tables, patio tables, ladders and other items that can be used to display your merchandise for sale.

 - Price items.
 Go through all the goods you want to sell and label each item with a price.
 Use pre-printed garage sale stickers or masking tape and a permanent marker.
 Or, save time and create a sign with general prices for the things you have the most of—for example, "All books are $1!" or "Fill a bag with clothes for $5."